-Chhath Parva, also known as (Chhathi/ Chhath/ Chhath Puja/ Dala Puja/ Surya Shasthi) is a festival which is celebrated by the Hindus to worship the Sun.
-Though it is widely celebrated in the North India and people of origin to those parts, in Nepal it is celebrated by the people of Madhesi community of the Terai region or elsewhere.
+Chhath Parva, also known as Chhath Puja, Chhathi, Dala Puja, Surya Shasthi is a festival which is celebrated by the Hindus to worship the Sun.
+Though it is widely celebrated in North India and people of origin to those parts, in Nepal it is celebrated by the people of Madhesi community of the Terai region or elsewhere.
 This is the only Vedic festival to worship the Sun, as the Hindu people consider the Sun as their God, in remembrance of the light and energy it gives for the life (which makes a life-source) in the Earth.
-Sun is also considered as a source of healing for the diseases like leprosy and other.
+Sun is also considered as a source of healing for diseases like leprosy and others.

 There is another story, which is related to Karna, and which can be summarized as: